 test.
 That is, the long version of this command is:

 Exercise: Your first exercise

 The following exercise gives you a first taste of what exercises are like:

 You can postpone reading this section until you get to the chapters on asynchronous programming.

-A test also becomes asynchronous if it returns a Promise.
-Mocha considers the test to be finished once the Promise is either fulfilled or rejected.
+If a test returns a Promise, AVA switches to Promise-based asynchronicity.
 A test is considered successful if the Promise is fulfilled and failed if the Promise is rejected.